 - Cook The Potatoes: Place potatoes in a medium saucepan filled with water and bring to a boil over high heat.
 Reduce heat to medium-high and boil until the potatoes are fork-tender, about 15 minutes.
 Drain, set aside until cool enough to handle, then cut into small dice.

-- Cook The Chiles And Peppers: Meanwhile, heat half of the oil in a large frying pan or cast-iron skillet over medium-high heat.
+- Cook The Chiles And Peppers: Meanwhile, 2 tablespoons of the oil in a large frying pan or cast-iron skillet over medium-high heat.
 When the oil shimmers, add the onion and poblanos and season with salt.
 Turn to coat in oil and cook until the onion is golden brown, about 5 minutes.
 Stir in the diced potatoes, chipotle powder, and a pinch of salt.
 Stir to coat, then cook until the potatoes are browned, about 5 minutes more.
 Set aside until ready to use.

-- Cook The Eggs: Meanwhile, heat the remaining oil in a large nonstick pan over medium heat.
+- Cook The Eggs: Meanwhile, heat the remaining 2 tablespoons of oil in a large nonstick pan over medium heat.
 Combine the eggs, the cheese, a few dashes of the hot sauce, and a pinch of salt and whisk until smooth.
 When the oil shimmers, add the egg mixture and cook, occasionally stirring, until set, about 3 more minutes.
 Remove from heat.